How is my rent calculated?

 - Your local authority, if you claim Housing Benefit.

-For the Year 2020-21 your rent increased and was based on the Consumer Prices Index (CPI) plus 1%.
+For the Year 2020-21 rents increased based on the Consumer Prices Index (CPI) plus 1%.

 We also make changes to any service charges which may apply at the same time that your rent changes, although we are always trying to improve the way we manage the services we provide, so these charges can sometimes go down.